“She doesn’t get to be traumatized!”

 “She doesn’t get to be traumatized!”
 Her words are jerked out of her mouth.

-She can’t say anything more, though.
+Only the words stop.
 She just sits there, crying.

 I’m desperate to say something, but I don’t know what I can say to this little girl, and she is, despite her bravado, still very much a little girl.